we would like to use your location information to better refine the results presented to you while on our web site.

 please enter your zip code below.

-Here are SIX reasons to get excited about the 2017 Celtic Festival.
-The United Irish of Dayton, organizers of Celtic Fest, have announced the headline acts for the popular three-day festival at Riverscape.
+Here are SEVEN reasons to get excited about this summers Dayton Celtic Fest.
+The United Irish of Dayton, organizers of Celtic Festival, have announced the headline acts for the popular three-day festival at Riverscape.

 "Blends of indie-folk and world grooves"